Code Quality Metrics: Is Your Code Any Good?

 Comments should be used where required, with concise explanations given for each method.
 Names for methods should be meaningful in the sense that the names indicate what the method does.

-Code clarity means any other developer can easily use code written by someone else, without taking a long time to understand how it works.
+This, along with readability and documentation, means any other developer can easily use code written by someone else, without taking a long time to understand how it works.

 Quantitative Code Quality Metrics